indrarg-micron/rda-self-platform/README.md

 ![schema](readme/schema.png "Database Schema")

 SQL tables created using stored procedures in `sql > create` folder, including the log table
 SQL trigger for the main 3 tables are set using the stored procedure in `sql > trigger` folder, all records to the log table
+Table should be created in the following order, due to the Foreign Key relationships:
+1. People
+2. Checklist
+3. Score

 ---